 There Are No Lifeguards at Bay Beaches

-Portable toilets are provided at Paines Creek, Mant's (Robbins Hill), Saints, Ellis, Linnell, Breakwater, and Crosby from Memorial Day Weekend through Labor Day Weekend.
+Portable toilets are provided at Paines Creek, Point of Rocks, Mant's (Robbins Hill), Saints, Ellis, Linnell, Breakwater Beach, and Crosby from Memorial Day Weekend through Columbus Day Weekend.

 Long Pond Beach is accessible from Crowell's Bog Road, off Route 124.
 Lifeguard on duty from July 4th weekend to Labor Day Weekend, seven days a week, from 9am to 4pm.
 Portable toilets are available.
 Sheep Pond, accessible from Fisherman's Landing, and Upper Mill Pond, accessible from Run Hill Road, have no lifeguards, but portable toilets are available.

 Modifications to Freshwater Beach Parking at Long Pond and Sheep Pond

 In an effort to maintain access to freshwater swimming beaches while meeting current minimum state requirements for social distancing, the Town has reduced the number of parking spaces at two freshwater ponds.